jack-thomas/uwrfRegression/README.md

 # uwrfRegression

-This R package seeks to automate linear regression in the way that it is taught at the University of Wisconsin-River Falls in Math 327 - Applied Regression Analysis.
+This R package seeks to automate regression in the way that it is taught at the University of Wisconsin-River Falls in Math 327 - Applied Regression Analysis.
 [This blog post](https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/) was used as a guide for how to create this R package.

 ### Initial Package Build Essentials